Coiot/cbr-main/src/albums/episode2.md

   scene_title: Only Parth of the Problem
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene78.jpg
   narration: "<p>The Parthians capture Hamadan!
 There’s no way Alp Arslan’s getting
-    that one back, either — not with two new declarations of war headed his way from both Oman and Palmyra.
+    that one back, either—not with two new declarations of war headed his way from both Oman and Palmyra.
 Last time we checked in, Oman didn’t have much in the way of an army, but Palmyra could prove very provocative.
 Still, both Isfahan and Merv are in very fortified locations, so don’t assume we’ll see a total Seljuq